Explain why do mushrooms grow so quickly after rain?

 In detail, for those interested!

-The role of humidity in the growth of mushrooms
+The biological phenomenon behind the rapid growth of mushrooms after rain.

 Did you know?